netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 International shipments
 ~~~~~~~~~~~~~~~~~~~~~~~

-For international shipment, information for the customs declaration might be needed.
+For international shipments, information for the customs declaration might be needed.

 In particular:

 *  When using *DHL Business Customer Shipping (Geschäftskundenversand)* for destinations
    outside of the EU, at least the customs tariff number and the export content type of
    the shipment are needed.
 *  When using the *eCommerce Global Label API* for destinations outside of the origin
    country, at least the Terms Of Trade (Incoterms), the Customs Tariff Number (HS Code), and
    the product export description are needed.

-The **export description** and the **tariff number** are taken from the respectice **product attributes**.
+The **export description** and the **tariff number** are taken from the respective **product attributes**.

 Additional values (e.g. Terms Of Trade) can be set in the configuration section `Automatic Shipment Creation Default Values`_,
 e.g. for shipments with non-default values.